phirecc/wgnord/README.md

 This script includes a "kill-switch" because of the way wg-quick works.
 Connections will typically stay alive for multiple days, but if it dies you can reconnect by running another connect command.

 From time to time (weekly or so) NordVPN invalidates server credentials, which causes connections to fail.
 Run `sudo wgnord get_credentials` to load new ones.

+## Note
+This third-party project is in no way affiliated with NordVPN.